Fully integrated with generator, lights and solar power. Learn more about features.

 protection for our troops and assets, assist in crowd control operations, provide on-base and rolling

-protection, block roads, set up mobile spot inspection points, assist with repairs and can be used on
+protection, block roads, secure airport entrance & perimeters, protect against hostile vehicle ram attack, set up mobile spot inspection points, assist with repairs and can be used on

 base for additional security.
 The original MBT-1 has proven itself domestically by repeatedly turning